Mostafa-HEH/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 Task 18: What does this script print?
 Task 19: Write a function def copy_list(l): that returns a copy of a list.
 Task 20: Is a a tuple?
 Answer with Yes or No.
+Task 21: Is a a tuple?
+Answer with Yes or No.